visig9/lolinote-spec/spec-2.0.md

 ## Introduction

 The *Lolinote* is a filesystem-base note-taking data structure.
-Its philosophy was aimed to extremely simple and intuitive, and let all of the daily usages can be done by human's hands and without dedicated program reasonably.
-But, in the same time, still allow external programs to enhance its usability.
+Its philosophy is aimed to extremely simple and intuitive, and let all of the daily usages can be done by human's hands and without dedicated program reasonably.
+But in the same time, still allow external programs to enhance its usability.

-This specification defined the data structure of Lolinote 2.0 to allow processing by any programs.
+This specification defined the data structure of Lolinote 2.0 to allow processing by whatever programs.

-## Basic Terms & Concepts
+## Terms & Concepts

-- *Lolinote Repository*: The largest unit of Lolinote specification.
-- *Repository Root*: A specific directory contain a whole *Lolinote Repository*.
+### Repository Structures

-- *Repository Configuration Directory*: A specific directory named `.lolinote` under the *Lolinote Repository Root*.
+- *RepositoryRoot*: A directory contain the whole Lolinote Repository
+    - *Noise*: Some filesystem entries in a *Repository* but should be ignored and keep it in-place.
+    - *Node*: Some filesystem entries in a *Repository* and not a *Noise*.
+Has following sub-type:
+        - *CategoryNode*: A filesystem directory that neighter a *Noise* nor *ComplexNote*.
-- *Note*: A basic unit in a *Lolinote Repository*.
+        - *Note*: A basic unit in a *Repository*.
 Each notes are independent with the others.
-    - *Simple Note*: Basic type of *Note* (in file form).
+            - *SimpleNote*: Basic type of *Note* (in file form).
-    - *Complex Note*: Advanced type of *Note* (in directory form), support attachments.
+            - *ComplexNote*: Advanced type of *Note* (in directory form), support attachments.
-- *Noise*: Some filesystem entries exist in Lolinote Repository but should be ignored and keep it in-place.
-- *Filename Extension*: the portion of filename after the last `.`, not include the last `.` itself.
-- *Main Filename*: the portion of filename before the last `.`, not include the last `.` itself.

-Here is a example of a *Lolinote Repository*:
+Here is a example of *Repository*:

 ```
 any-path-in-filesystem/
-    lolinote-root-folder/           # Repository Root
+    lolinote-root-folder/       # RepositoryRoot
-        .lolinote/                  # Repository Configuration Directory
+        .lolinote/                  # Noise
-        2017-car-review.txt         # a Simple Note - Filename Extension: txt, Main Filename: 2017-car-review
+        2017-car-review.txt         # SimpleNote
-        boardgame-story/            # a Complex Note
+        boardgame-story/            # ComplexNote
             index.html
             1.jpg
         .git/                       # Noise